Dynamically induced cascading failures in power grids

 Failures are common in many interconnected systems, such as communication, transport and supply networks, which are fundamental ingredients of our modern societies.
-Usually, the {\em failure} of a single unit, or of a part of a network, is modeled by removing or deactivating a set of nodes or lines (or links) in the corresponding graph \cite{05vuln}.
-The most elementary damage to a network consists in the removal of a single line, since removing a node is equivalent to deactivate more than one line, namely all those line incident in the node.
+Usually, the failure of a single unit, or of a part of a network, is modeled by removing or deactivating a set of nodes or lines (or links) in the corresponding graph \cite{05vuln}.
+The most elementary damage to a network consists in the removal of a single line, since removing a node is equivalent to deactivate more than one line, namely all those lines incident in the node.
 For this reason, in the following of this work, we concentrate on line failures.
 In practice, the malfunctioning of a line in a transportation/communication network can either be due to an exogenous or to an endogenous event \cite{PhysRevLett.93.068701,08Meloni}.
 In the first case, the line breakdown is caused by something external to the network.
 Examples are the lightning strike of a transmission line of the electric power grid, or the sagging of a line in the heat of the summer.
 In the case of endogenous events, instead, a line can fail because of an overload due to an anomalous distributions of the flows over the network.
-Hence, the failure is an effect of the entire network. \\ Complex networks are also prone to {\em cascading failures}.
+Hence, the failure is an effect of the entire network. \\ Complex networks are also prone to cascading failures.
 In these events, the failure of a component triggers the successive failures of other parts of the network.
 In this way, an initial local shock produces a sequence of multiple failures in a domino mechanism which may finally affect a substantial part of the network.
 Cascading failures occur in transportation systems \cite{ccolak2016understanding,lima2016understanding}, in computer networks \cite{Echenique2005}, in financial systems \cite{Petrone2016}, but also in supply networks \cite{Buldyrev2010}.
 When, for some either exogenous or endogenous reason, a line of a supply network fails, its load has to be somehow redistributed to the neighboring lines.